Andy Reid: Patrick Mahomes era (2018–present)

 In the 2023 season, Reid led the Chiefs to an 11–6 record and another AFC West title.
 Reid earned a spot in his fifth Super Bowl in Super Bowl LVIII following victories over the Miami Dolphins in the Wild Card Round, the Buffalo Bills in the Divisional Round, and the Baltimore Ravens in the AFC Championship, the latter two were on the road.
 He became the fourth head coach in NFL history to reach five Super Bowls.
 In the Super Bowl, the Chiefs defeated the San Francisco 49ers 25–22 in only the second overtime game in Super Bowl history.
 Reid became a Super Bowl champion for the third time as head coach and the Chiefs became the first team to repeat since the New England Patriots did it in 2003 and 2004.

 In the 2024 season, Reid led the Chiefs to a franchise-record 15 wins in the regular season.
 The team earned a first-round bye for the AFC playoffs as the top overall seed.
 Reid led the Chiefs to their third consecutive Super Bowl appearance following wins over the Houston Texans in the Divisional Round and the Buffalo Bills in the AFC Championship.
 He became the third coach to reach a sixth Super Bowl appearance.
-The Chiefs season ended with a 40–22 loss against his former team in Super Bowl LIX in a rematch of the game two years prior.
-He became the sixth coach in NFL history to lose three Super Bowls.
+The Chiefs season ended with a 40–22 loss against the Eagles at Super Bowl LIX in a rematch of the game two years prior.
+Reid became the sixth coach in NFL history to lose three Super Bowls.

+The 2025 season marked a down year for the Reid-led Chiefs.
+The team lost Mahomes during Week 15 against the Los Angeles Chargers due to an injury to his ACL and LCL.
+The team finished 6–11, Reid's first losing season with the Chiefs, ending their run of 9 straight AFC West division titles.
+The team also missed the postseason for the first time since 2014, ending their streak of seven consecutive AFC Championship appearances.
+With John Harbaugh of the Baltimore Ravens and Mike Tomlin of the Pittsburgh Steelers vacating their head coaching positions at the end of the season, Reid's 13 years with the Chiefs made him the league's longest-tenured head coach with a single team.